 The Morris Brown Myerowitz Moot Court Competition consists of an appellate brief and oral argument.
 Participants receive a hypothetical case to research and defend.
-Each participant must write a complete appellate brief and present an oral argument before a panel of judges.24
+Each participant must write a complete appellate brief and present an oral argument before a panel of judges.
+The top three participants become the part of National Moot Court Team and represent the law school at the National Moot Court Competition held in New York.